 Learn more about the administration of AP Exams, and resources available for AP coordinators, by visiting AP Coordinators.

-Starting in the 2019-20 school year, schools will be completing their participation materials online.
 In August, principals and coordinators receive their school’s unique code to access AP Registration and Ordering.

 Ensuring Testing Room Compliance